MaayanLab/appyter-catalog/appyters/DatasetPairAttributeSimilarity/README.md

 # Dataset Pair Attribute Similarity

-by Ido Diamant

 This appyter compares the similarity between two gene set libraries.

 The appyter creates two attribute similarity matrices from these libraries using two set similarity measures:

 * The [Jaccard Index](https://en.wikipedia.org/wiki/Jaccard_index) measures the degree of similarity between each gene set by comparing the sets' intersection over their union.
-* The [Fisher&#39;s Exact Test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) is a proportions test that measures the probability that two sets have a statistically significant overlap.
+* The Fisher's Exact Test is a proportions test that measures the probability that two sets have a statistically significant overlap.

 The appyter then creates: a gene set length histogram, a clustered heatmap of the Jaccard distance matrix, and a clustered heatmap of the Fisher's exact test distance matrix.